juanmafont/ufwIconbar/README.md

 # ufwIconbar
-Show an icon into panel when UFW is active/desactive.
+Show an icon into panel when UFW (Uncomplicated FireWall) is active/desactive.
+Tested with XFCE4 Desktop environment (Manjaro and Xubuntu)

 <img align="right" width="50%" src="ufwicon_screenshot.png">